 Who Needs Restaurant Insurance?

-Any business that sells food products should consider the appropriate insurance coverage.
+Any business that sells or serves food should consider the appropriate insurance coverage.

 - Fast Food Restaurants